ThisaraWeerakoon/RPAL-Interpreter/README.md

 ## Features

-- Implemented a lexical analyzer which creates tokens.You can find the lexical rules <b>Lexical_Rules.pdf</b>
+- Implemented a lexical analyzer which creates tokens.You can find the lexical rules <b>RPAL_Lex.pdf</b>
 - After lexical analyzer,program is parsed and create [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
 - Further the AST is also converted into Standarize Tree
 - Finally program is exeuted in <b>CSE Machine (Control Stack Environement Machine)</b> and given the final output
+- You can find the grammar rules of the RPAL <b>RPAL_Grammar.pdf</b>

 ## How to Contribute